Critique Circle

 encouragement on your work.

-Critique Circles for prose are offered on the second Tuesday and third Wednesday of the month, and for poetry on the last Tuesday of the month.
-A new BIPOC group meets on the last Thursday of the month.
+Critique Circles for prose are offered on the second Tuesday of the month and the third Wednesday of the month, and the poetry on the last Tuesday of the month.
+The BIPOC group meets on the last Thursday of the month and the NEW Memoir and Creative Nonfiction meets on the last Tuesday of the month.

 For instructions on attending these virtual sessions, which are free for members, email with “Critique Session” in the subject line.